mdn/content/files/en-us/web/api/document/index.md

 - {{DOMxRef("Document.embeds")}} {{ReadOnlyInline}}
   - : Returns an {{DOMxRef("HTMLCollection")}} of the embedded {{HTMLElement('embed')}} elements in the document.
 - {{DOMxRef("Document.featurePolicy")}} {{Experimental_Inline}} {{ReadOnlyInline}}
-  - : Returns the {{DOMxRef("FeaturePolicy")}} interface which provides a simple API for introspecting the feature policies applied to a specific document.
+  - : Returns the {{DOMxRef("FeaturePolicy")}} interface with the feature policies applied to the document.
 - {{domxref("Document.firstElementChild")}} {{ReadOnlyInline}}
   - : Returns the first child element of the current document.
 - {{DOMxRef("Document.fonts")}}